Christmas Tree Decorated With Tissue Paper Flower Ornaments

 • Ruler

 1. Neatly stack six to eight sheets of tissue paper, one on top of the other.
-Pile them in any color pattern you wish: You can use one color, or you can alternate colors for each layer.
-With three festive colors of tissue paper to work with, the combinations are limitless!
+Pile them in any color pattern you wish: You can use one color or alternate colors for each layer.
 Use your imagination to make each flower unique, like the ones shown above.

 1. Trim the stack according to the size you want your flower to be.
-You can trim it down to a 10-inch by 10-inch square, or you can cut it into a 7-inch by 12-inch rectangle.
+You can trim it down to a 10 by 10 square or 7 by 12 rectangle.
 The smaller you cut the pile, the smaller your flower will be.

 1. Lay the tissue paper accordion flat on a table.
 Fold a 10-inch piece of floral wire in half and wrap it around the center of the accordion.
 Twist the floral wire right below the accordion to prevent the tissue paper from unfolding.
-There will be a few extra inches of floral wire sticking out; you’ll be using this wire to attach your flower to your tree.
+There will be a few extra inches of floral wire sticking out; you’ll use this to attach your flower to your tree.

 1. Fan out the accordion on each side of the floral wire.